Maintaining your CPD during COVID-19

 If you hold Chartered Engineer, Incorporated Engineer, Engineering Technician, Registered Scientist or Registered Science Technician then you are required to maintain a CPD record, and may be asked to submit it as part of the CPD monitoring to maintain registrations as stipulated by the Engineering Council (for CEng, IEng and EngTech) and the Science Council (for RSci and RSciTech).

-Last year we wrote to members to set out the importance of our role as a professional body in upholding and advancing the standards of the register when awarding Chartered Physicist.
+In 2019 we wrote to members to set out the importance of our role as a professional body in upholding and advancing the standards of the register when awarding Chartered Physicist.
 Therefore, all holders of CPhys will need to continue to engage in CPD activities, where possible.
 However, as these are exceptional times, we have decided to delay the request for those members that may be selected to submit a CPD return until later in the year.
 This will make it a much smoother process for our members by coinciding with submissions from our members who also hold a register from the Engineering Council and/or the Science Council.
 We will review the situation regularly regarding the COVID-19 pandemic and will communicate our revised timetable and approach to CPD monitoring, in due course.

 We understand that many of our members will not be able to undertake the usual range of CPD activities, so we will take this into consideration when we review submitted CPD returns.
 And please remember that a CPD return submitted to maintain CEng will also apply for the maintenance of CPhys and vice versa.
 Find further advice on CPD monitoring.